 Do not rise the stone work faster than the mortar can withstand.
 An experienced builder can advise.
 It is not unheard of for a newly build wall to come tumbling down as the newly laid building stone buckles under its own weight.
 A good tip is to ask yourself ‘how high you could stack the stone dry without it collapsing’!
 Sometimes it’s safer to call it a day rather than risk a collapse.
 The following day the mortar should be set enough to continue.

 Building stone is an expensive commodity and should be protected from un-authorised removal.
 It should be protected from rain and frost until such time as required for use.
 Stone should be stored in a dry condition.
+The use of water saturated stone should be avoided during winter months, particularly when freezing conditions are expected.

 Sometimes it is of great benefit to build a test panel prior to your main building project.
 These are usually in the order of 1m square.
 A good merchant should provide such stone without charge.
 Many local authorities insist on test panels prior to discharge of conditions.